yrmvgh/yiufcrawl/README.md

 #### Hellcrawl is a meme-based fork of DCSS:

+* It is a streamlined experience.
+Content, mechanics, and options from DCSS which are tedious, unpopular, or unnecessary have been removed.
+* Notably, this include no food, no curses, no Lair branch, no player ghosts, no item identification, no poison magic, no halflings, no centaurs, and no felids.
+* You can play it online. http://crawl.berotato.org:8080/#play-dcss-hellcrawl-cbro is the link for a USA-based server, and https://crawl.project357.org/ is a server in Australia.
-* Information and discussion about Hellcrawl is primarily found on the Tavern discussion thread:
+* Information and discussion about Hellcrawl is primarily found on the Tavern discussion thread.
+Go to the following link in order to find the best, fullest changelog or to share your thoughts:
 * https://crawl.develz.org/tavern/viewtopic.php?f=17&t=21527
+* You may also occasionally spot the project maintainer, hellmonk, in the ##crawl channel on the Freenode IRC server.

 #### The readme for DCSS trunk follows: